-The College of Arts and Sciences—or “the College”—is the intellectual crossroads of Penn, informing everything that happens here.
+The College of Arts & Sciences—or “the College”—is the intellectual crossroads of Penn, informing everything that happens here.
 Spanning more than 50 majors and 2,000+ courses, the College offers a unique take on the classic liberal arts education.

 The world is beset by social, economic, cultural, and scientific challenges; it seems on the verge of paradigm shifts that will change its political, social, and corporate landscapes.
 In such a world, a degree in the arts and sciences is invaluable, both in practical and personal terms.